Diwali – The Festival Of Lights

 Diwali Festival is one of the major and most celebrated Indian festivals.
 Diwali is celebrated as the ‘Festival of Lights‘ in India.
 Entire country looks magnificent on Diwali as people illuminate their homes with traditional earthen diyas, candles and luminous strands of electric bulbs.
 Hindus believe that brightness on the day of Diwali helps to dissipate the darkness of ignorance and spread the light of knowledge all around.

-This is a huge festival all across India, and is a wonderful time to visit.
-Of course, many family members may already be visiting, as Diwali, like many religious festivals, is not only a time of religious celebration but also a time for people to get onto Fly.com and arrange to come and stay with their family.
+This is a huge festival all across India and is a wonderful time to visit.
+Of course, many family members visit their homes.
 The large Indian community in London, UK is just one example of Hindu people who visit for the period, so it may be considered as a time to come back home for Indians.

 When is Diwali Celebrated?